-The name Wade Schalles is tied to the sport of amateur wrestling in so many ways that there’s few individuals, if any, who’s total body of work is more impressive.
+The name Wade Schalles is tied to the sport of amateur wrestling in so many ways that there are few people, if any, whose total body of work is more impressive.

-During his career, Mr. Schalles became the first Pennsylvanian to be inducted into the National Wrestling Hall of Fame; was selected as “Athlete of the Year”; “Coach of the Year”; “Man of the Year” and “Sportswriter of the Year.”
-He’s also in the Guinness Book of World Records for having the most pins and when he refereed he was one of the highest-rated wrestling officials in America.
+During his career, Mr. Schalles became the first Pennsylvanian to be inducted into the National Wrestling Hall of Fame.
+He also was selected “Athlete of the Year”, “Coach of the Year”, “Man of the Year” and “Sportswriter of the Year.”
+He is in the Guinness Book of World Records for having the most wins and most pins.
+When he refereed, he was one of the highest-rated wrestling officials in the United States.

-Collegiately Mr. Schalles is the only NCAA Division I wrestler to pin over 100 opponents, a record that he’s held for over 5 decades.
+Collegiately Mr. Schalles was the first wrestler to pin over 100 collegiate opponents. a record that stood for decades.
 For his skill at putting people on their backs, WIN Magazine, and the National Wrestling Coaches Association, annually present the Schalles Award to the nation’s top scholastic and collegiate pinners.

-Currently he’s is one of the country’s most popular columnists and “creative” is probably the best way to describe his writing style as well as the way he views the sport.
+Currently Wade Schalles is one of the country’s most popular columnists.
+“Creative” is probably the best way to describe his writing style as well as the way he views the sport.

-Thought of as the Father of Funk Wrestling, he continues to this day to make immeasurable contributions to the sport he loves.
+Thought of as the Father of Funk Wrestling, Wade Schalles continues to make immeasurable contributions to the wrestling sport he loves.

 “The most exciting wrestler to ever walk onto a wrestling mat.” – Sports Illustrated

 “The best American middleweight of the 20th Century.” – Amateur Wrestling News

 “The greatest pinner he’s ever seen!” – Dan Gable